 Not all exotics have problems with their teeth, but hamster teeth can cause problems.
 Hamsters, like some other exotic pets, have the type of teeth that grow continuously throughout their lives.
 These teeth may periodically require tooth trims if your hamster doesn't wear them down himself.

 Herbivores such as rabbits, and omnivores like chinchillas and hamsters, have long teeth that continuously grow, often requiring tooth trims.
 These teeth are called hypsodontal teeth.
 Hypsodont teeth have crowns (the part of the teeth you can see) that extend a great length beyond the gums.
 Therefore hypsodontal teeth are unusually long when compared to the teeth of dogs, cats, or humans.
-The natural grinding action of chewing on toys, hay, and other food items, causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut on a regular basis due to a number of health and genetic factors.
+The natural grinding action of chewing on toys, hay, and other food items, causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut regularly due to several health and genetic factors.

 The incisors, or front teeth, of your hamster, are the easiest to identify when they become overgrown.
 They will usually grow so long that they begin to curve and stick out between the lips.
 Once they get too long they can become stuck on things, or worse yet, grow into the gums or roof of your hamster's mouth.
 The molars, or teeth in the back of the mouth, can also reach excessive lengths, but in hamsters they rarely become overgrown.
 Molars are difficult to observe without the use of a speculum to look in the back of the mouth, but hamsters with overgrown molars will commonly hypersalivate and have difficulty chewing and swallowing.